drageniix/responsive-json-webpack-plugin/README.md

 ]
 ```

 The following will create a 36px width "helloworld-huge.png" and an 8px width "helloworld-8.png" in "assets/images" in the output build folder.
-Note that "[name]" and "[size]" will be replaced appropriately.
+Note that `[name]` and `[size]` will be replaced appropriately.

 ```json
 [